ShawnLDonahue/ShawnLDonahue.github.io/_tabs/resume.md

 order: 1
 ---

-### Shawn L. Donahue<br>
+### Shawn L. Donahue
 https://www.linkedin.com/in/shawn-l-donahue/<br>
 ### BRIEF<br>
-Cybersecurity professional with experience as an AWS Cloud Support Engineer, Network Security Engineer, Network Operations Center Team Lead, Systems Operations Engineer, and as a Cybersecurity III for the State of Colorado.<br>
+I hold a Master of Science in Cybersecurity and Information Assurance and a Bachelor of Science in Information Technology Security.
+With experience working state government agencies, national ISPs, and AWS; I’ve served as a NOC team lead, Cloud Engineer, Network Security Engineer and Cyber Security III.
+My expertise includes securing critical infrastructure, managing network security operations, and protecting systems at scale.
+I’m committed to safeguarding data and ensuring robust security protocols for the organizations and people I serve.<br>

 ### KEY COMPETENCIES<br>
 Cybersecurity leadership, Incident response,